What to do on a weekend in Johannesburg? Just follow my itinerary with the best things to do in the city š

 - 6 Reasons You Should Visit Johannesburg & 1 You Shouldn’t

-Don’t forget to buy travel insurance, which can literally be your lifeline if something happens to you and if your luggage is lost or stolen.
+I always recommend that you buy travel insurance!
+It can literally be your lifeline if something happens to you, or your luggage is lost or stolen.

 Visiting Johannesburg